How have animals adapted to the rainforest environment?

 The main physical adaptation of the spider monkey is its prehensile tail.
 The prehensile tail allows the spider monkey to be able to grasp the branches of trees.
 The prehensile tail is longer than the monkeys’ body and composed of twenty-three vertebra.
 This gives it suppleness and strength.
-The monkey can hang by its tail, swing by it, pick fruit with it and even throw things with it.
+The monkey can hang by its tail, swing by it, pick fruit, and even throw things with it.

-Spider monkeys have a highly developed larynx, which gives the ability to produce a range of vocal sounds.
+Spider monkeys have a highly developed larynx, which gives them the ability to produce a range of vocal sounds.
 They use these to communicate across the treetops as they are very sociable animals.

 The geckos tail has evolved to become easily detached, allowing it to escape if caught by a predator.

 Jaguars have adapted to the wet environment of the tropical rainforest.
 They are excellent swimmers, and unlike other cats, they seek out water for bathing and swimming.